Aidunlin/MeanScout/README.md

 ## Options

-Clicking the top right text (template name and location) will reveal useful options for MeanScout.
+Clicking the gear icon next to the template name and location will reveal useful options for MeanScout.
 (Make sure to tell your scouts they probably shouldn't mess with these).

-- The location is useful for reminding scouts which robot they will focus on.
-It will also change some text colors based on the location's alliance color.
+- The location setting is useful for reminding scouts which robot they will focus on.
+It will also change some UI elements to the location's alliance color.
 - Click Download Surveys to download currently saved surveys.
 This will also clear the surveys from the app's `localStorage`.
 - The template selector changes templates.
-It will detect any saved surveys from the previous template and download them automatically as well.
+When you change templates, It will detect any saved surveys from the previous template and download them automatically.
 - The next three buttons relate to templates: copy the JSON text of the current template, type/paste new templates in (templates with same name can be replaced), and remove custom templates.

 ## Templates